asifpy/django-crudbuilder/docs/source/overview.rst

 - Enable/disable login required option for CRUD views
 - Enable/disable permission required option for CRUD views
 - All the generated views/tables/forms/url are extendable.
+- post_create and post_update signals to handle specific actions in Create and Update views

 Requirements and Compatibility